rook/rook/design/ceph/object/swift-and-keystone-integration.md

 * Support for APIs beside S3 and Swift.

+* Interaction of Swift with OBCs is out of scope of this document.
+If you need to access a bucket created by OBC via Swift you need to create a separate `cephobjectstoreuser`, configure its access rights to the bucket and use those credentials.

 * Support for authentication technologies other than Keystone (e.g. LDAP)

 * Exposing options that disable security features (e.g. TLS verification)